dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Fix Python: `Python is not installed or not found on PATH`

-East fix, download and install the latest python:
+Easy fix, download and install the latest python:

 * [macOS link](https://www.python.org/downloads/macos)
 * [Windows link](https://www.python.org/downloads/windows/)